-The Ugly Logic Behind Trump's Flattery of Kim Jong Un
+The Disturbing Logic of Trump’s Lovefest With Kim Jong Un

 “Erring a little bit on the side of relationship and respect and saying nice things is a very small price to pay for the potential benefit [of resolving the Korean conflict] and to avert the potential danger” of sparking a new one, Ury told me.

 The problem is that so far, Trump has little to show for the respect he’s given Kim, other than a channel for dialogue between the countries’ leaders and a suspension of North Korean nuclear and long-range missile tests.
-And in the meantime Trump’s sided with yet another autocrat.
+And in the meantime, Trump’s sided with yet another autocrat.

 If Trump is playing mind games with Kim, however, Kim may be doing the same with Trump.
-In sidelining hardline officials such as Kim Yong Chol, who lost his position as the country’s lead negotiator with the U.S. and is one of the officials reported this week to be imprisoned, North Korea’s leader may be trying to encourage the U.S. president to respond in kind by dismissing (if not in a Kim-style purge) his hardline advisers, Joseph Yun, who served as the North Korea envoy for Barack Obama and then Trump from 2016 to 2018, told me recently.
-The North Koreans “have clearly figured out that Trump is the dealmaker, that he's the easiest person to deal with in the hierarchy in the United States, and obviously the most effective.”
+In sidelining hard-line officials such as Kim Yong Chol, who lost his position as the country’s lead negotiator with the U.S. and is one of the officials reported this week to be imprisoned, North Korea’s leader may be trying to encourage the U.S. president to respond in kind by dismissing (if not in a Kim-style purge) his hard-line advisers, said Joseph Yun, who served as the North Korea envoy for Barack Obama and then for Trump from 2016 to 2018.
+The North Koreans, Yun told me recently, “have clearly figured out that Trump is the deal maker, that he’s the easiest person to deal with in the hierarchy in the United States, and obviously the most effective.”

-Trump’s modus operandi, not just with North Korea but also everywhere from China to Iran, is “he starts off with ‘fire and fury,’ he bluffs big, and then he settles,” Yun said.
+Trump’s modus operandi, not just with North Korea but also everywhere from China to Iran, is, “he starts off with fire and fury, he bluffs big, and then he settles,” Yun said.
 (In all these cases, Trump’s approach has yet to succeed.)
-“I think he does want denuclearization, but he’s beginning to realize that that's a very, very tough goal.”
+“I think he does want denuclearization, but he’s beginning to realize that that’s a very, very tough goal.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.